 An estimated 2.2 billion people in the world live with significant vision loss (World Health Organization, 2020).
 Blind and visually impaired individuals comprise a group of users who rely on screen readers to interact with digital libraries (DLs).
-BVI users have unique needs and face challenges, employ unique strategies, and have unique preferences in their interactions with DLs.
+BVI users have unique needs, face diverse challenges, employ distinctive strategies, and have their own preferences in their interactions with DLs.
 To design DLs that meet the needs of BVI users, DL developers must first understand these special needs.

 BVI users encounter unique help-seeking situations in Web interactions.
 A help-seeking situation is characterized by a problem that arises during a user’s interaction with a DL, which motivates them to seek some form of assistance in order to complete an information retrieval task.
 Although a few studies investigate BVI users’ problems and coping strategies, a systematic examination of their help-seeking situations and associated factors in diverse DL environments has not yet been conducted.
 This creates a gap in research on BVI users’ help needs for effective DL interactions.
 Addressing this gap is the first step toward building a BVI user-friendly DL.

 DL research has primarily paid attention to accessibility and usability with the most commonly used guidelines focusing on Web accessibility.
 The problem is that these guidelines do not address many of the interaction problems and help-seeking situations that BVI users face in their use of DLs.

 Stages of the creation of the guidelines

 The intent of the project is to develop The DLAUG based on BVI users’ special needs.
 It consists of four stages.
 At each stage, feedback from consultants was incorporated into the project.